An Opportunity of Innovation| The FemtoSecond Laser

 The Femtosecond Laser is an option utilized by some surgeons to complete three to four steps of cataract surgery.
-Traditionally, each step of cataract surgery is performed manually by the ophthalmic surgeon, but the Femtosecond laser allows for those steps to be completed with laser technology.
-Let's discuss.
+Traditionally, the ophthalmic surgeon performs each action of cataract surgery manually, but the Femtosecond laser allows for those steps to be completed with laser technology.
+Let’s discuss this.

 Which steps can be completed by the FemtoSecond laser?